NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/hexnode.md

 5. Upload the app configurations in Hexnode:
    1. On your Hexnode console, go to the **Apps** tab.
-   2. Find the Cloudflare One Agent app and select its name.
+   2. Find the Khulnasoft One Agent app and select its name.
    3. Select the settings icon and choose **App Configuration**.
    4. Upload the XML file in the corresponding field.
    5. Select **Save**.